Blade2021/HIVE/README.md

 [![Discord Chat](https://img.shields.io/discord/469330414121517056.svg)](https://discord.me/drzzs)

-HIVE is a discord bot that is programmed in JAVA.
-While it is still very early in development, I am excited to see what the future holds!
-If you encounter any bugs while working with HIVE, please do post an issue here on github and I'll try to get it resolved in a timely manner.
+HIVE is a discord bot that is programmed in JAVA for the good ole community server ran by DrZzs!

 Enjoy!